My Sister and I (1929 film)

 My Sister and I (German: Meine Schwester und ich) is a 1929 German silent comedy film directed by Manfred Noa and starring Mady Christians, Hans Junkermann and Jack Trevor.
 It was shot at the National Studios in Berlin.
-The film's art direction was by Ferdinand Bellan and Alexander Ferenczy.
+The film's art direction was by [erdinand Bellan and Alexander Ferenczy.

 The film is a German adaptation of a French play by Louis Verneuil and Georges Berr, Ma sœur et moi.
 The rights to the film were reportedly difficult to negotiate.
 The film was praised for Noa's direction.